tarptaeya/Truck/README.md

 # Truck
 A dynamic toy programming language with a focus on simplicity

+Truck interpreter is implemented as a tree walking interpreter with **hand written recursive descent parser** in Python without any external dependency.

 ### Example
 Program to print nth fibonacci number
 ```javascript